 - fitting, repair, adjustment or replacement of hearing devices and supply of hearing device batteries.

-- Replacement hearing device replaces the initial device if it is no longer fit for its purpose because the worker's needs have changed or the device has been lost or damaged.
+- Replacement hearing device: replaces the initial Hearing Device if it is no longer fit for purpose because the worker's needs have changed or the Hearing Device has been lost or damaged.

 - undertaking a range of diagnostic testing